Over your pregnancy? Baby is late? You’ve begun to ask “Can I ask to be induced?” 7 facts you need to know before requesting induction.

 Should you be induced?

-The most important first step in deciding whether or not to be induced is to know your ultimate childbirth goal.
-If a natural birth is what you’re preparing for, remember that induction is the first step in the cascade of interventions so this decision shouldn’t be made lightly.
+The most important first step in deciding whether or not to ask to be induced is to know your ultimate childbirth goal.
+If natural birth is what you’re preparing for, remember that induction is the first step in the cascade of interventions so this decision shouldn’t be made lightly.

 Knowing what is and isn’t a medical necessity prepares you for making the right decisions.